Click for possible route/stop changes on the day of your tour.

 Stop #9 – City Market – City Market is a busy, vibrant stop, home to various museums, unique shops, restaurants, pubs and art studios.
 While here, stop in to the prohibition museum as it is the only one in the country, a must-see Savannah attraction.

-Near Stop #9 – Franklin Square - Named for Benjamin Franklin, this lovely square is a great place to hop off and check out the antique stores, have a snack or simply window shop.
+Stop #3 – Franklin Square - Named for Benjamin Franklin, this lovely square is a great place to hop off and check out the antique stores, have a snack or simply window shop.
 The Ships of the Sea Museum and the First African Baptist Church are also here.
 After just 2 days, you’ll have seen the most well-known Savannah sights and attractions aboard the Old Town Trolley!